All datasources will be in one of a number of states that indicate their current operational status.

 SHUNNED(DRAIN-CONNECTIONS)

-state means that the datasource [NODE|CLUSTER] drain [timeout]
+The DRAIN-CONNECTIONS state means that the datasource [NODE|CLUSTER] drain [timeout]

 command has been successfully completed and the node or cluster is now SHUNNED as requested.